heitorc7/oDMRG/README.md

 # Requirements

  This code is written in cpp to be used together with the ITensor library (version 2.x).
 You should have it installed, as well as the needed dependencies for ITensor.
-For more information go to visit the [ITensor page](https://www.itensor.org/index.html)
+For more information go to the [ITensor page](https://www.itensor.org/index.html)

 # Files